Rockwell Medical

-Rockwell Medical Inc., based in Wixom, Michigan, focuses on development and commercialization of treatments against diseases such as end-stage renal disease (ESRD) and chronic kidney disease (CKD).
+Rockwell Medical Inc. is a publicly traded pharmaceutical company based in Wixom, Michigan and founded in 1996 that focuses on development and commercialization of treatments against diseases such as end-stage renal disease (ESRD) and chronic kidney disease (CKD).

-The company's primary customers are dialysis providers such as DaVita Inc. (46% of 2018 revenues).
+The company's primary customers are dialysis providers.

-The company was founded in 1996.

 Products

 Triferic

 Triferic was approved by the Food and Drug Administration (FDA) in January 2015.
 Triferic is the only FDA-approved therapy indicated to replace iron and maintain hemoglobin in adult hemodialysis patients with chronic kidney disease.
 Triferic replaces the iron lost during hemodialysis treatments.
-Triferic delivers iron directly to transferrin which transported it to the bone marrow to make hemoglobin.
+Triferic delivers iron directly to transferrin which transports it to the bone marrow to make hemoglobin.
 Rockwell is actively marketing and commercializing Triferic in the U.S. hemodialysis market.
 In February 2014, the Company completed its long-term safety study for Triferic.

+Rockwell Medical began commercializing Triferic (dialysate) and Triferic AVNU (intravenous) in the United States in the second half of 2019 and in early 2021, respectively.
+Triferic was launched into a very competitive marketplace with well-entrenched products and a lack of consensus regarding unmet medical needs for dialysis patients with anemia.
+Due to its limited market adoption, unfavorable reimbursement, and absence of interest from other companies to license or acquire Triferic despite Rockwell's significant effort to partner the program, Rockwell Medical discontinued its New Drug Applications (“NDAs”) for Triferic and Triferic AVNU in the United States in the fourth quarter of 2022.

 Calcitriol

 Calcitriol (active vitamin D) generic is FDA approved for treating secondary hyperparathyroidism or hypocalcemia in hemodialysis patients.